 The Zoo also has shows, but they’re not usually as flashy and Las Vegas-like as SeaWorld’s.
 And the only big birds that you’ll see there are the condors and secretary birds in the African Odyssey.

-The Zoo may be improving their shows once Wegeforth Bowl is completed.
+The Zoo may be improving its shows once Wegeforth Bowl is completed.
 They’ve already stepped up their game with their winter Jungle Bells events.
-Their December 2019 “Aurora” production was eye-meltingly beautiful with costumed performers and a light show projected on Bashor (Canopy) Bridge and the surrounding trees.
+Their December 2021 “Aurora” production was eye-meltingly beautiful with costumed performers and a light show projected on Bashor (Canopy) Bridge and the surrounding trees.

 Which one has the best rides?